SBhugwan/21075492/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Testing and positivity rates in Africa compared to other regions
+Next i looked Testing and positivity rates in Africa compared to other regions.
+The percent positive will be high if the number of positive tests is too high, or if the number of total tests is too low.
+A higher percent positive suggests higher transmission and that there are likely more people with coronavirus in the community who haven’t been tested yet.

 ``` r
 TP